bram-n/Portfolio/README.md

 Welcome to my portfolio page!
-This is a showcase of my work and skills as a developer.
+This website is written in React and Typescript.

 Credit to Aceternity UI for the tracing beam component and inspiration for card hover effect.